olvbrntly/LOCAL/server/userStories.md

 4. [ ] User can view business on the app
 5. [ ] User can search for businesses located in/based in locations
-6. [ ] User can search by price range
 7. [ ] User can search by category tags
 8. [ ] User can save businesses
 9. [ ] Users can like businesses